Algo Control API

 GUI Schema

 User must populate: 1.
 Number of Input Fields 2.
-Number of Algo Report Fields 3.
+Number of Data Report Fields 3.
 Field Names and Types.
 4. Optionaly, default, minimum, maximum and step values if user inputs should be limited or controlled.

 enum fieldType : unsigned char